-So when I found out that I’d be learning how to do ebru, the art of paper marbling, I didn’t hold out much hope that I’d be any good.
+When I found out that I’d be learning how to do ebru, the art of paper marbling, I didn’t hold out much hope that I’d be any good.
 The results?
 Jackson Pollock eat your heart out.
 I was so surprised that this marbling art was relatively easy AND it looked good.

-If you’re interested in learning more about water painting, check out this incredible ebru workshop in Istanbul.
+If you’re interested in learning more about water painting youself, check out this incredible ebru workshop in Istanbul.
 Here you’ll get to practice water painting and even take one home as a souvenir.
 I would say this is a fantastic family activity with the kids too, so check it out!

 What is ebru?

-Ebru, also known as paper marbling, is a Turkish tradition that dates back to the Ottoman empire at the beginning of the 16th century.
+Ebru, also known as paper marbling, is a Turkish art from Central Asia that dates back to the Ottoman empire at the beginning of the 16th century.

-It is an art form where you paint directly on the surface of water.
+It is an art form where you paint directly on the surface of water in a shallow tray.
 Once you’ve finished your design, you place a sheet of paper on the surface to transfer the design from the water onto the paper.
 The process sounds simple, and in practice it is, but the results are hard to master.
 Some ebru artists will paint for decades before they’re regarded as true masters of the art.

 Back in the Ottoman Empire, the Ottomans used ebru to decorate the spines of books with intricate and colourful designs.
-Not only was this decorative, it was it was also used as a type of code – if the pattern on the spine was broken then you’d know some pages were missing and someone had intercepted the message.
+Not only was this decorative, it was it was also used as a type of code.
+If the pattern on the spine was broken then you’d know some pages were missing from the book and someone had intercepted the message.
 How clever is that!?